 A Bachelor of Science (BS) in Accounting degree from Grand Canyon University will prepare graduates to work in various roles related to accounting.
-The rigorous coursework ensures that students pursuing a BS in Accounting are well-versed in understanding the theories and procedures needed to be successful accountants.
+The rigorous coursework ensures that students pursuing an accounting degree are well-versed in understanding the theories and procedures needed to be successful accountants.
 Students will grow in an array of skills and knowledge including:

 - Job order costing systems

 - Financial statements preparation

 The Colangelo College of Business at Grand Canyon University prides itself on ensuring that graduates are well-rounded in their fields.
 As such, the bachelor’s accounting program requires that students meet competencies across five domains.